 Fiscal policy refers to the policy actions of the Government.
 Budget, tax, subsidies, expenditure etc. form part of the fiscal policy.
 You might need to understand various deficits like Fiscal Deficit and Primary Deficit as part of Fiscal Policy.

 Fiscal Deficit (FD): The fiscal deficit is the difference between the government’s total expenditure and its total receipts (excluding borrowing).
-In layman’s term, FD corresponds to borrowings and other liabilities.
+In layman’s terms, FD corresponds to borrowings and other liabilities.

 Balance of Payments